jrefusta/PRO2-FIB-PracticaADN/README.md

 make
 ```

-the, run the program generated in console with the command:
+then, run the program generated in console with the command:
 ```
 ./program.exe
 ```